 Access restrictions

-You will need to provide information about any required controls or restrictions that need to be in place.
+You need to provide information about any required controls or restrictions that need to be in place.
 Your privacy impact assessment (PIA) or privacy specialist should help you define this.

 Example: The information within the dataset cannot be accessed by anyone who has not received explicit consent from the concerned healthcare consumer.